 History of Grimspound

-Grimspound is one of the best known prehistoric settlements on Dartmoor, probably dating from the Late Bronze Age (about 1450–700 BC).
+Grimspound is one of the best-known prehistoric settlements on Dartmoor, probably dating from the late Bronze Age (about 1500–800 BC).

-The remains of the characteristic round houses (also known as hut circles) in which people lived can still be seen – sometimes standing on their own, like isolated cottages today; sometimes, as here, grouped together in sizeable villages.
+The remains of the characteristic roundhouses (also known as hut circles) in which people lived can still be seen across Dartmoor.
+Sometimes they stand on their own, like isolated cottages today; sometimes, as here, they are grouped together in sizeable villages.
 Such settlements are a defining feature of the Dartmoor landscape.

-We do not know precisely how long Grimspound was in use, but by about 1200 BC the settlement pattern was changing.
-The thin moorland soils appear to have deteriorated very quickly and it also seems that there was a change in the climate.
-Heavy rainfall reduced the fertility of the Dartmoor soil, so that it could not sustain the same level of occupation.
+We do not know precisely how long Grimspound was in use, but by about 1000 BC the settlement pattern was changing.
+The people living on Dartmoor had cleared the forest, exposing the fragile moorland soil to erosion.
+Nutrients left the soil, reducing its fertility, and the moor could no longer sustain the same level of occupation.

 Grimspound was excavated at the end of the 19th century by the newly formed Dartmoor Exploration Committee.

-The great boundary wall is about 150 metres (500 feet) in diameter.
-Averaging 3 metres (10 feet) thick and standing up to 1.5 metres (5 feet) high, it is faced with large slabs laid in horizontal courses, with a core of smaller stones between the two faces.
-However, it seems unlikely that it was intended to be defensive – it was probably simply a barrier to keep wild animals out and farmed animals in.
+The great boundary wall is about 150 metres in diameter.
+Averaging 3 metres thick and standing up to 1.5 metres high, it is faced with large slabs laid in horizontal courses, with a core of smaller stones between the two faces.
+However, it seems unlikely that it was intended to be defensive.
+It was probably simply a barrier to keep wild animals out and farmed animals in.

 You can climb up Hookney Tor for a good view of the site, and the high ground on Hameldown is another good vantage point.